Quick Summary

 Knowing your leadership style is essential for becoming a successful leader.
 It helps you see how your approach influences your team, recognize your strengths, and identify areas for improvement.

 While some leaders can easily define their leadership styles, many naturally display traits from multiple leadership styles.
-Understanding your dominant style can help you assess how effective it is and how your team perceives your leadership.
+Understanding your dominant style can help you assess its effectiveness and how your team perceives your leadership.

 One of the best ways to gain clarity on your leadership style is through honest feedback from your team.
 Encouraging open discussions allows you to refine your approach and make necessary adjustments to become a more effective and supportive leader.

-A leader’s style is shaped by various factors, including personality, life experiences, emotional intelligence, family background, and mindset.
+Various factors, including personality, life experiences, emotional intelligence, family background, and mindset shape a leader’s style.
 Understanding these influences helps leaders refine their approach and become more effective.

 When leaders recognize and adapt their leadership style to different situations, they can achieve: